dcdpr/did-btc1/chapters/Beacons.md

 1. If `cas` is defined and is not a valid value per above, raise InvalidParameter error.
 1. Set `bitcoinAddress` to the decoding of `serviceEndpoint` following BIP21.
 1. Ensure `bitcoinAddress` is funded; if not, fund this address.
-1. If `didUpdateHashBytes` is not defined, set `didUpdateHashBytes` to the result of passing `didUpdatePayload` to the [JSON Canonicalization and Hash] algorithm.
+1. If `btc1UpdateHashBytes` is not defined, set `btc1UpdateHashBytes` to the result of passing `btc1Update` to the [JSON Canonicalization and Hash] algorithm.
 1. Initialize `spendTx` to a Bitcoin transaction that spends a transaction controlled by the `bitcoinAddress` and contains at least one transaction output.
-This signal output MUST have the format `[OP_RETURN, OP_PUSHBYTES32, <didUpdateHashBytes>]`.
+This signal output MUST have the format `[OP_RETURN, OP_PUSHBYTES32, <btc1UpdateHashBytes>]`.
 If the transaction contains multiple transaction outputs, the signal output MUST be the last transaction output.
 1. Retrieve the cryptographic material, e.g., private key or signing capability, associated with the `bitcoinAddress`.
 How this is done is left to the implementer.
 1. Sign the `spendTx`.
 1. Broadcast `spendTx` on the Bitcoin network defined by `network`.
 1. Set `signalId` to the Bitcoin transaction identifier of `spendTx`.
-1. If `cas` and `didUpdatePayload` are defined, publish `didUpdatePayload` to the ::CAS:: network defined by `cas`.
+1. If `cas` and `btc1Update` are defined, publish `btc1Update` to the ::CAS:: network defined by `cas`.
 1. Return `signalId`.

 ### Map Beacon

-A Map Beacon creates a ::Beacon Signal:: that commits to multiple ::BTC1 Beacon Announcements::.
-To do so, it constructs a map where the key is the **did:btc1** identifier and the value is the hash of the corresponding DID update payload, and publishes a hash of the map.
+A Map Beacon creates a ::Beacon Signal:: that commits to multiple ::BTC1 Update Announcements::.
+To do so, it constructs a map where the key is the **did:btc1** identifier and the value is the hash of the corresponding ::BTC1 Update::, and publishes a hash of the map.

-If a DID update payload is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.
-However, any party that has access to or is provided the map is at least aware of the existence of all **did:btc1** identifiers in the map and the existence of their ::BTC1 Beacon Announcements::.
+If a ::BTC1 Update:: is not publicly discoverable (i.e., is not published to a ::CAS:: under its hash), the only parties that are aware of it are the DID controller and any parties provided it by the DID controller.
+However, any party that has access to or is provided the map is at least aware of the existence of all **did:btc1** identifiers in the map and the existence of their ::BTC1 Update Announcements::.

 For a Map Beacon, proof of non-inclusion of a **did:btc1** identifier is simply its absence from the map.